Resignation

 In claims of constructive dismissal, one of the most crucial pieces of evidence the Employment Tribunal will consider is the detail of the employee’s resignation.
 Read on for more information about what should and should not be included.

 We always hope to provide helpful information in our blog posts.
-However, if you would like assistance with your specific circumstances, why not call for a free, no obligation, telephone consultation with an Employment Solicitor on 01522 440512.
+However, if you would like assistance with your specific circumstances, why not call for a free, no obligation, telephone consultation on 01522 440512.

 Constructive Dismissal Claims